Infinite Access

 CHALLENGE

-Halo Waypoint supported multiple games, services, and communities, but the experience was fragmented across titles and built primarily for the web.
-Mobile users lacked a native way to check stats, track progression, or stay connected between play sessions.
+Halo Waypoint supported multiple games and services, but it was fragmented and built for the web.
+Mobile players had no native way to check stats, track progression, or stay connected between sessions.

-Halo Waypoint supported multiple games, services, and communities, but the experience was fragmented across titles and built primarily for the web.
-Mobile users lacked a native way to check stats, track progression, or stay connected between play sessions.
+Halo Waypoint supported multiple games and services, but it was fragmented and built for the web.
+Mobile players had no native way to check stats, track progression, or stay connected between sessions.

 The